 If only it were that simple!

-Hi, I'm Barbara C. Phillips, MN, GNP, FNP-BC, FAANP.
+Hi, I'm Barbara C. Phillips, APRN, GNP, FNP-BC, FAANP.
 Like you, I’m an advanced practice clinician.
 I’ve worked in critical care, primary care, specialty care, and more.
 I’ve owned my own clinical and non-clinical businesses.
 I’ve done a lot and I’ve seen a lot…

 In 2015, I relocated from Washington, a full practice state, to Missouri, a state requiring collaboration.
 I took my own front row seat observing just how restrictive collaborative rules really are.